mmcphillips/KyraTV-challenge/README.md

   PGPORT=[your postgreSQL port number || 5432]

-3: Initialize Schema: from root directory, run following. prefix sudo may be necessary for to allow for priveleges.
+3: Initialize Schema: from root directory, run following. (command is for psql from cmd in Windows)
 ```
   psql -U postgres -f schema.sql
 ```